Evavic44/Evavic44/README.md

   </a>
 </p>

 I am a Frontend developer who is passionate about building great ideas and projects in communities.
-Currently advancing my JavaScript skills, participating in hackathons, and maintaining open source projects.
+Currently hacking on JavaScript and NextJS, participating in hackathons, and maintaining open source projects.
 Most of my time as a developer is spent on building projects, learning new things everyday or just playing some music with my guitar.

 ## Achievements